 FOR US HEALTHCARE PROFESSIONALS ONLY

-INVEGA SUSTENNA® was evaluated in an international† study vs a group of 6 common oral antipsychotics1*
+INVEGA SUSTENNA® was evaluated in a 24-month international† study vs a group of 6 common oral antipsychotics1

 Relapse was defined as any of the following: